OfficeDev/teams-toolkit/docs/vscode-extension/collaborating.md

 # Collaborating

 Multiple developers collaborating on a Teams application should set up their own environments for development including unique M365 Developer Tenants and application registrations in Azure Active Directory.
 This way each developer runs their code under a different application identity.
 If an identity is to be shared between multiple developers (such as in a staging or integration environment) there are two points of registration which need to be configured to allow multiple developers to run the same app.
+Azure Active Directory and Teams Developer Portal

 As the person creating the project (creator), follow these steps to allow others on your team (collaborators) to collaborate on your application.